The partial sum process of orthogonal expansion as geometric rough process with Fourier series as an example---an improvement of Menshov-Rademacher theorem: Geometric -rough path

-converges in $2$-variation norm as $n\rightarrow \infty $, but their area on $\left[ 0,1\right] $ tends to infinity as $n\rightarrow \infty $.
-Thus it makes sense to couple the path with its area, and treat them as one object, which we call a rough path.
-By proving a finite $2$-variation path $\gamma $ can be enhanced to be a geometric $2$-rough path, rough path theory gives meaning to differential equations driven by enhanced $\gamma $, and the solution of differential equations driven by enhanced $\gamma $ can be approximated in rough path norm by solutions driven by a sequence of bounded variation paths.
-However, such lift does not always exists, see \cite{N. Victor}.
-(For more general and systematical treatments of rough path, please refer to \cite{T. J. Lyons notes}, \cite{T. J. Lyons and Z. Qian} and \cite {P. Friz}.)
+However, this is no longer true when $p=2$.
+Actually, when equipping the space of smooth paths with $2$-variation norm, the path$\mapsto $area operator is not continuous, nor bounded, and (when area equipped with $q$ -variation for $q>1$) not closable \cite{Yang}.
+On the other hand, if a path can be enhanced into a geometric $2$-rough path, rough path theory gives meaning to differential equations driven by enhanced $\gamma $, and the solution is continuous in rough path norm w.r.t. the driving rough path.
+However, such lift does not always exist, \cite{N. Victor} and \cite{Yang}.
+(For more systematical treatments of rough path, please refer to \cite{T. J. Lyons notes}, \cite{T. J. Lyons and Z. Qian} and \cite{P. Friz}.)